graphdeeplearning/benchmarking-gnns/README.md

 ## Updates

 **Jun 11, 2020**:
-- We released a new version of the [paper](https://arxiv.org/abs/2003.00982v2) which incorporates experimental pipeline for WL-GNNs operating on dense rank-2 tensors.
+- We released a new version of the [paper](https://arxiv.org/abs/2003.00982v2) and updated the codebase to incorporate experimental pipeline for WL-GNNs operating on dense rank-2 tensors.
 For the code corresponding to an [earlier version](https://arxiv.org/abs/2003.00982v1) of this project, please check [this branch](https://github.com/graphdeeplearning/benchmarking-gnns/tree/arXivV1).
 - We also include a [LEADERBOARD](#8-leaderboard) for all datasets, which will be updated regularly.

 ---